albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/2 - HADOOP INSTALLATION AND CONFIGURATION.md

 ## Manage user hadoop and SSH
    Let´s Setup passphraseless ssh (ssh without credentials)</br>
-   Note: 1 - Suppose we have cluster with 300 machines, 1 namenodes, 1 secondnamenodes and 298 datanodes.
+         1 - Suppose we have cluster with 300 machines, 1 namenodes, 1 secondnamenodes and 298 datanodes.
              We don´t neeed configure 300 user and password, so we use ssh to make comunication between master and datanodes SSH is an security protocol encrypted, we configure key pairs, private and public.
              The private key is stored in masternode and we copy public keys to all existing datanodes.